abhshkdz/imdb-lookup/README.md

-#Movie Suggest
+#Movie Lookup
-A simple movie search engine to get data from IMDB api, formatted and displayed nicely. @durgeshsuthar1992 asked for this.
+A movie search to get data from IMDB api, formatted and displayed nicely.

+[Durgesh](https://github.com/durgeshsuthar1992) asked me to make it once..